libp2p/hydra-booster/docs/deployment.md

 ## PostgreSQL datastore

-This is a simple PostgreSQL database hosted by DigitalOcean with a pgbouncer connection pool.
-Note that the connection string uses `binary_parameters=yes` to enable use with pgbouncer.
-See [github.com/lib/pq#389](https://github.com/lib/pq/issues/389).
+This is a simple PostgreSQL database hosted by DigitalOcean.

 ## Metrics and reporting